Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 # GetHubby
 Code Institute User Centric Frontend Develtopment Milestone Project One

 This is an imagined dating site for developers and specificially geared towards users of GitHub leveraging the existing social & community aspects of same.
-The goal is to have a site which appeals to developers by using industry lingo and to allow users to sign-up via existing, commonly used, industry tools (e.g. GitHub, StackOverflow etc)
+The goal is to have a site which appeals to developers by using industry lingo and to allow users to sign-up via existing, commonly used, industry tools (e.g. GitHub).

 [Go to GetHubby](https://nealbrophy.github.io/GetHubby/)